emard/esp32blesynscan/README.md

     6 white  Reserved (3.3V)

-RX/TX roles on the mount are swapped and actually indicate RX/TX on remote end
+RX/TX roles on the mount are swapped and actually indicate RX/TX on remote end.

-RJ-11 4-pin socket can be used as pins 1 and 6 are
+RJ-11 4-pin socket can be used instead of
+RJ-12 6-pin because as pins 1 and 6 are
 not connected.

 # WARNING WARNING WARNING